tome-github/.github/.github/pull_request_template.md

 -->

 ## Reviewer Section
+* [ ] Does the PR title clearly describe what the PR does?
+* [ ] Does the commit body describe what happened in required detail? (this may be none detail)
 * [ ] Are there no breaking changes / are the breaking changes documented?
 * [ ] Are unit tests added? (or not applicable)
 * [ ] Do the edited sections of code match our coding standards